Internal ballistics: Priming methods

-Through the years, several methods of igniting the propellant have been developed.
-Originally, a small hole (a touch hole) was drilled into the breech so that a fine propellant (black powder, the same propellant used in the gun) could be poured in, and an external flame or spark was applied (see matchlock and flintlock).
-Later, percussion caps and self-contained cartridges had primers that detonated after mechanical deformation, igniting the propellant.
-Another method is the use of an electric current to ignite the propellant.
+Methods of igniting the propellant evolved over time.
+A small hole (a touch hole) was drilled into the breech, into which a propellant was then poured, and an external flame or spark applied (see matchlock and flintlock).
+Percussion caps and self-contained cartridges have primers that detonate after mechanical deformation, igniting the propellant.

 Propellants

 Black powder

 Gunpowder (Black powder) is a finely ground, pressed and granulated mechanical pyrotechnic mixture of sulfur, charcoal, and potassium nitrate or sodium nitrate.
 It can be produced in a range of grain sizes.
 The size and shape of the grains can increase or decrease the relative surface area, and change the burning rate significantly.
 The burning rate of black powder is relatively insensitive to pressure, meaning it will burn quickly and predictably even without confinement, making it also suitable for use as a low explosive.
 It has a very slow decomposition rate, and therefore a very low brisance.
 It is not, in the strictest sense of the term, an explosive, but a "deflagrant", as it does not detonate but decomposes by deflagration due to its subsonic mechanism of flame-front propagation.